Peter Zaffino: Marsh CEO and MMC risk and insurance-services chairman

-AIG president & global COO
+AIG president and global COO

 Zaffino was appointed executive vice president and global chief operating officer of AIG effective August 2017.
-This entails leading the day-to-day business of all country operations, including U.S. commercial field operations and AIG's multinational organization, as well as global business services, administration, and communications.
-He is also responsible for expanding and profitably executing AIG's commercial and consumer strategies.
+This entailed leading the day-to-day business of all country operations, including U.S. commercial field operations and AIG's multinational organization, as well as global business services, administration, and communications.
+He was also responsible for expanding and profitably executing AIG's commercial and consumer strategies.
 Zaffino was also appointed to AIG's executive leadership team in 2017.